brodieG/unitizer/DEVNOTES.md

 * parent sections are tracked in the unitizerBrowse objects
 * these are available in processInput
     * can attach section to each item
-* then +,unitizer,unitizerItems will need to:
+* then +,unitizer,unitizerItems-method will need to:
     * pull out section ids
     * copy sections from the new test section to reference
     * handle situations where sections were not recorded, gracefully